rockroman/CI_PP5_Blade/README.md

 - code for product detail page was taken and adjusted for project needs from :  https://startbootstrap.com/template/shop-item

+- code for shopping cart taken and adjusted to project needs from: https://mdbootstrap.com/docs/standard/extended/shopping-carts/#section-2

 - code for all products page was taken and adjusted for project needs from: https://bbbootstrap.com/

 ### Tutorials